 - A signed copy of the original tax return that was filed.

-If a family is not eligible for need-based aid, are there other types of aid available?
+If I am not eligible for need-based aid, are there other types of aid available?

 Clarke offers academic scholarships and talent/merit awards.
 In addition, there are non-need based federal loan programs available.

-Can my student expect their award to change after the freshman year?
+Can I expect my award to change after the freshman year?

-Where can we find more information about outside scholarships?
+Where can I find more information about outside scholarships?

 Outside scholarships are excellent resources for students and can be found in a variety of places.
-We've done our best to compile and simplify the information on our outside scholarship page.
+Please like our Facebook Page, https://www.facebook.com/clarkefinaid to receive scholarship updates.

 Do out-of-state residents pay higher tuition than Iowa residents?